Exploring Cost Comparisons for One Year

-We compare the overall costs of a recommended Aurora versus ClustrixDB deployment.
+We compare the overall costs of a recommended Aurora vs. ClustrixDB deployment.
 Aurora is configured with a second db.r3.8xlarge as a replicant which can be promoted to the master.
-Clustrix does not need to "promote" and handles instance failure seamlessly without downtime.
+Clustrix does not need to ‘promote’ and handles instance failure seamlessly without downtime.

-- ClustrixDB starts faster and stays faster, delivering more throughput at a lower latency rate (sub 20ms) than Aurora
+- ClustrixDB starts faster and stays faster until the hardware becomes overwhelmed.
+Up until that crossover point, ClustrixDB delivers more throughput at a lower latency rate (sub 20ms) than Aurora

 - ClustrixDB costs less than Aurora